iFoxtrot33/iFoxtrot33/readme.md

 ## Hi there!👋

-I'm Iurii, Junior Frontend Developer 👨🏻‍💻, curently looking for a job.(Remote or based in Georgia)
+I'm Iurii, Junior Frontend Developer 👨🏻‍💻, curently looking for a job.(Remote or based in Georgia).

 ## About me